xavsd89/excel_compare/README.md

-throw in 2 Excel files you want to compare if differences will add "Difference" tab with highlighted rows (Yellow for Source record, Pink for Target record) base on the first column Date - Primary key to compare the records.
+Throw in 2 Excel files you want to compare if differences will add "Difference" tab with highlighted rows (Yellow for Source record, Pink for Target record) base on the first column Date - Primary key to compare the records.